Public Liability Insurance for Musicians - A Short Guide (2025)

 Why do musicians and bands need public liability insurance?

+Most wedding venues in the UK require musicians who perform there to hold PLI cover.
 Public liability insurance provides protection from the financial consequences of legal action and compensation claims made against you if a third party (not including an employee) is injured or their property is damaged whilst at your business location (e.g. your home) or when you are working in their business property, home or office.
+This includes the cost of medical treatment and transport costs incurred by the National Health Service if they claim this amount from your business after an accident.

 About FixTheMusic